-- Implementation of co-op advertising program for Home Performance contractors and New Jersey ENERGY STAR Homes builders.
-The marketing team is also recommending that a similar co-op advertising program be developed for HVAC contractors. - Processing of co-op advertising incentive applications, based upon eligibility requirements.
-The payments to the vendors for approved projects will be processed from the programs' incentives budgets. - Assistance to participating contractors and builders with advertising and sales tools. - Application and participation in EPA's co-op advertising program.
+- Administration of co-op advertising program for New Jersey ENERGY STAR Homes builders. - Processing of co-op advertising incentive applications, based upon eligibility requirements.
+The payments to the vendors for approved projects will be processed from the program's incentives budgets. - Assistance to participating contractors and builders with advertising and sales tools. - Application and participation in EPA's co-op advertising program.